 La Catrina, or La Catrina Calavera, is an emblematic Mexican figure.
 This tall, elegant skeleton woman wears a French hat adorned with flowers.
 She is considered Mexico’s “Grand Dame of Death.”

-Her history is a fascinating one and reaches back to the Aztecs and Mictecacihuatl, the goddess of death.
+Her history is fascinating and reaches back to the Aztecs and Mictecacihuatl, the goddess of death.

 La Catrina also had an important role to play during the Mexican Revolution, and now has become one of the most emblematic symbols of the Day of the Dead.